pabloprf/MITIM-fusion/docs/faq.rst

       . $GACODE_ROOT/shared/bin/gacode_setup
       . ${GACODE_ROOT}/platform/env/env.${GACODE_PLATFORM}

+      \# Add also modules that are required to run MPI instances in your machine

    If you still have problems with MITIM execution of TGLF and you have checked that by manually logging-in to the machine you can run TGLF, then it is possible that you have print or echo statements in your ``.bashrc`` or ``.zshrc`` files.
    Please remove them or add the following: